0xstepit/flow.nvim/README.md

 # Palette

-Flow has been designed using a palette based on nine colors selected through the HSL representation to create a cohesive ambiance.
-The principal color is light blue, and the additional colors have been chosen as follows:
+Flow has been designed using a palette based on 9 colors selected through the HSL representation to create a cohesive ambiance.
+The principal color is the light blue, and the additional colors have been chosen as follows:

 - **Analogous** (S+/-30): blue, cyan.